Announcing September 2018 Dates!

 Fees per person include yoga, meditation, organic vegetarian meals, accommodations, shared bathrooms, access to community trails, tea, snacks, and sauna.

-Early bird registration deadline is September 1.
+Early-bird registration deadline is August 1.

 A limited number of community-supported retreat spots (financial-need-based, discounted spots) are available - please read here for more information.